 Understanding how these different archetypes typically report differently into the organization helps decode some of the seeming arbitrariness of reporting structures.

 Office of the CTO

-An aside on the “Office of the CTO” concept, as many folks haven’t encountered it in the companies they work at.
+An aside on the "Office of the CTO" concept, as many folks haven't encountered it in their work.
 Typically, the CTO, although sometimes a CEO will do something similar, will have two to eight Staff-plus engineers who report to them directly.
 These folks are treated as senior leaders in the sense of getting a problem or opportunity to pursue, very little management support, and the proximity to lean on the executive for support when necessary.

-Typically the Office of the CTO comes relatively late in a company’s evolution, and is often introduced as a work around to an existing organizational problem that is a challenge to address, so example lack of trust between Staff-plus engineers and management teams, or an inability to delegate by the CTO.
-If you find yourself reaching for it early in a company’s evolution, ask yourself if you’re avoiding a problem you should be fixing instead of introducing this concept into your structure.
+Typically the Office of the CTO comes relatively late in a company's evolution and is often introduced as a workaround to an existing organizational problem that is a challenge to address, for example, lack of trust between Staff-plus engineers and management teams, or an inability to delegate by the CTO.
+If you find yourself reaching for it early in a company's evolution, ask yourself if you're avoiding a problem you should be fixing instead of introducing this concept into your structure.